drashland/services/index/README.md

 ## Benchmarks

-Benchmarks were run with a set number of items in each `Map` (10k - 30k).
+Benchmarks were run with a set number of items in each `Map`.
 The benchmarks application searched for the last item in each `Map`.
 Below are the times in milliseconds showing how long it took a search to complete.

 ```
 10k items